1979 Houston Oilers season: 1979 AFC Championship Game (Sunday, January 6, 1980): at (A2) Pittsburgh Steelers

 The Steelers held the Oilers to only 24 rushing yards, but were also aided by a controversial non-touchdown call on Mike Renfro to come away with a 27–13 win.
+This was the last time an NFL team based in Houston reached the AFC Championship Game, and the closest any franchise in Houston got to going to the Super Bowl.